“I have come that they may have life, and that they may have it more abundantly.”

 I must be getting older because I have six grandchildren.
 And they really do say the most hilarious things – sometimes.
 Other times, their words can absolutely nail me to the wall and put life in perspective in a split second.

-A few weeks ago I was keeping our three-year-old grandson Hudson while our daughter took his older brother to the doctor.
+Several years ago, I was keeping our then three-year-old grandson Hudson while our daughter took his older brother to the doctor.
 Hudson has strawberry-blonde hair, blue eyes, a killer smile … and he loves to snuggle.
 I know.
 It’s a deadly combination.

 After Danna and Justus left, Hudson crawled up in my lap and just grinned at me.
 Then he began to gently rub my face with his little hand.
 My heart just melted.
 He was probably thinking what a beautiful grandmother he has … or how soft my skin is.
 I could not have been more wrong.